Does this patient have toxic effects of poisoning?

 Vd may be affected by a number of physiologic determinants, including plasma protein and tissue binding, lipid partitioning, active transport systems and overall body composition.
 A large volume of distribution implies a high degree of tissue binding.
 Drugs and toxins that have high lipid solubility will have a high volume of distribution as well.
 They are likely to be able to diffuse more rapidly into the brain and are usually cleared poorly by the kidney or hemodialysis.

 The drugs and toxins that have a Vd < 1 L/Kg are usually water soluble and have low tissue binding and lipid solubility.
 Drugs that meet these criteria include the alcohols (ethanol, ethylene glycol, methanol, and isopropyl alcohol), salicylates, lithium, theophylline, aminoglycosides and most cephalosporins.
 These drugs are more likely to be amenable to removal with extracorporeal techniques.
+Table II displays the volume of distribution (Vd) of toxins and drugs discussed in this chapter.

 Compounds with a high volume of distribution (Vd) with a high degree of tissue binding are not substantially removed by hemoperfusion or hemodialysis.
 Some drugs and toxins that are known to cause severe toxic syndromes in overdose but are not well removed by extracorporeal therapy because of their high Vd.